AndreCorreaSantos/starter-engine/engineDialect/readme.md

 ##### 7)

 Current Problem:
-  - Integer version of mlir net giving different results for same input and same code.
+  - Integer version of mlir net giving different results for same input and same code. --> found the problem: matmul is overflowing.